Abstinence: Not using drugs or alcohol.

 Pharmacotherapy: Treatment using medications.

-Prescription drug misuse: The use of a medication in ways or amounts other than intended by a doctor, by someone other than for whom the medication is prescribed, or for the experience or feeling the medication causes.
-This term is used interchangeably with “nonmedical” use, a term employed by many national drug use surveys.
+Prescription drug misuse: The use of medication in ways or amounts other than intended by a doctor, by someone other than for whom the medication is prescribed, or for the experience or feeling the medication causes.
+This term is used interchangeably with “nonmedical” use, a phrase employed by many national drug use surveys.

-Psychedelic drug: A drug that distorts perception, thought, and feeling.
+Psychedelic drug: A drug that distorts perception, thought and feeling.
 This term is typically used to refer to drugs with hallucinogenic effects.

 Psychoactive: Having a specific effect on the brain.

 Psychosis: Delusional or disordered thinking detached from reality; symptoms often include hallucinations.

 Psychotherapeutics: Drugs that have an effect on the function of the brain and that are often used to treat psychiatric/neurologic disorders; include pain relievers, tranquilizers, sedatives, and stimulants.

 Psychotherapy: Treatment of mental illness by talking about problems rather than medication.
 Treatment for first-episode psychosis is based on cognitive behavioral therapy principles and emphasizes resilience training, illness and wellness management, and coping skills.
 Treatment is tailored to each client’s needs.

 Receptor: A molecule located on the surface of a cell that recognizes specific chemicals (normally neurotransmitters, hormones, and similar endogenous substances) and transmits the chemical message into the cell.